ever-works/awesome-startup-books/README.md

 - [Move Fast and Fix Things](https://www.oreilly.com/library/view/move-fast-and/9781647822880/Text/title001.xhtml) - 'Move Fast and Fix Things' by Frances Frei and Anne Morriss is a guide for leaders aiming to solve problems quickly while maintaining trust and excellence.
 The book challenges the notion that businesses must choose between innovation and workforce care, offering strategies for creating a culture of trust and empowerment. ([Read more](/details/move-fast-and-fix-things.md)) `problem-solving` `trust` `empowerment`
 - [Primal Leadership](https://www.slideshare.net/slideshow/primal-leadership-12200973/12200973) - 'Primal Leadership: Unleashing the Power of Emotional Intelligence' by Daniel Goleman, Richard E. Boyatzis, and Annie McKee highlights the importance of emotionally intelligent leadership.
 The book emphasizes empathy, collaboration, and motivation as crucial elements for effective leadership in today's world. ([Read more](/details/primal-leadership.md)) `emotional-intelligence` `leadership` `collaboration`
 - [Radical Candor](https://www.radicalcandor.com/the-book/) - "Radical Candor" by Kim Scott is a guide to effective communication in the workplace.
 It emphasizes the importance of honesty and constructive feedback, making it a valuable resource for startup leaders aiming to foster a positive team environment. ([Read more](/details/radical-candor.md)) `communication` `feedback` `team-environment`
+- [Reboot](https://basic-venture.com/titles/julia-austin/after-the-idea/9781541705272/) - Written by Jerry Colonna, this book combines leadership insights with personal stories, focusing on how childhood experiences shape leadership abilities.
+It's a unique take on leadership and personal growth for startup founders. ([Read more](/details/reboot.md)) `leadership` `personal-growth` `self-awareness`
 - [Start With Why](https://startwithwhy.com/) - "Start With Why" by Simon Sinek explores the importance of understanding your core purpose in business.
 While not exclusively a startup book, it provides valuable insights into building a loyal customer base by focusing on the 'why' behind your business. ([Read more](/details/start-with-why.md)) `purpose` `customer-loyalty` `inspiration`
 - [Startup CEO](https://www.scribd.com/document/875755845/Leadership-Framework-for-Startup-CEOs) - Matt Blumberg's 'Startup CEO' serves as a comprehensive guide for first-time founder CEOs, covering a wide range of topics from hiring and firing to managing board meetings. ([Read more](/details/startup-ceo.md)) `CEO` `leadership` `management`
 - [The Art of Principled Entrepreneurship](https://www.catholicprofiles.org/post/the-art-of-principled-entrepreneurship-creating-enduring-value) - "The Art of Principled Entrepreneurship" by Andreas Widmer outlines a model of people-centered values with practical applications. ([Read more](/details/the-art-of-principled-entrepreneurship.md)) `values` `entrepreneurship` `principles`